The Correlation Energy of the Electron Gas in the Mean-Field Regime: Introduction

 \subsection{Outline of the Proof}

 Our method is inspired by the idea of bosonization which goes back to Sawada \cite{Sawada-57} and Sawada--Brueckner--Fukuda--Brout \cite{SawBruFukBro-57}.
-The key observation is that after extracting the energy of the Fermi state, the main contribution of the Hamiltonian comes from certain "bosonizable" terms, which can be written as quasi-bosonic quadratic terms in which particular pairs of fermions behave as virtual bosons.
+The key observation is that after extracting the energy of the Fermi state, the main contribution of the Hamiltonian comes from certain "bosonizable" terms, which can be written as quasi-bosonic quadratic terms in which particular pairs of fermions behave as effective bosons.
 As already explained in \cite{ChrHaiNam-23b}, for singular potentials this bosonization method has to be implemented carefully in order to capture a subtle correction which is missed in the purely bosonic picture of \cite{Sawada-57,SawBruFukBro-57}.
-For regular potentials studied in \cite{BNPSS-20,BNPSS-21,ChrHaiNam-23a,BPSS-21} the situation becomes much simpler since the purely bosonic computation is sufficient.
+For regular potentials studied in \cite{BNPSS-20,BNPSS-21,ChrHaiNam-23a,BPSS-21}, the situation is conceptually simpler, since the purely bosonic computation proposed by Sawada is sufficient at the heuristic level, and the main difficulty lies in obtaining precise error estimates.

 On the mathematical side, while we will start with the rigorous formulation of the bosonization method from \cite{ChrHaiNam-23a,ChrHaiNam-23b}, the proof in the present paper proceeds in a very different way.
 Most notably, we will not use quasi-bosonic Bogolubov transformations as in \cite{ChrHaiNam-23a,ChrHaiNam-23b} since controlling the errors caused by these transformations would become extremely complicated due to the lack of strong a priori estimates.
 As a comparison, for regular potentials satisfying $\sum_{k \in \mathbb{Z}^3} \hat V_k |k|<\infty$ studied in \cite{ChrHaiNam-23a,BPSS-21}, the pointwise inequality